mikerodrigues/onkyo_eiscp_ruby/README.md

 * Send a raw command

-		$ onkyo.rb PWR01 # or any string accepted by EISCP::Message.parse
+		$ onkyo.rb PWR01 # or any string accepted by EISCP::Command.parse

 * Connect to the first discovered receiver to see status updates